olaroos/deepnetnotes/logbook.md

 Put the functions I wrote now into a module for later use.

 Then move on to building my first attention model.

+**2 August 2019**

+So, I realized that I have another option when building both the LSTM and the GRU models.
+When merging the input and the hidden-state in GRU I used elementwise summation.
+I could also and I'm in favour of concatenating the vectors instead of pes.
+So, I will try to do this with both the GRU and the LSTM.
+In the LSTM, the gates can optionally also merge the old cell-state.

+I realized that I split up the hidden-state and the input in the GRU by using a linear-layer.
+This won't be necessary if I concatenate the input to the gate instead of piecewise summing them.

+I started writing the LSTM-module.
+Instead of adding another input/output (the cell-state) I will create a tuple holding both the hidden-state and the cell-state and feed that in the position of the hidden input/output for the fit_rnn methods I already wrote.
+The only difference is now that the tuple/hidden input is handled differently by the LSTM-modules functions.